kay-0013/Assignment-python/README.md

 # Assignment-python
-Advanced Cricket Tournament Simulation Program using Python import random
+Advanced Cricket Tournament Simulation Program using Python can use any python3 compiler to run this code import random

 class Player: